National Codification Bureau

 The National Codification Bureaus or NATO Codification Bureaux (NCB) are a NATO organization that oversees the management of the NATO Codification System (NCS).
 It is governed by NATO Allied Committee 135 (AC/135), with each member nation's National Codification Bureau controlling and issuing its own unique NATO Stock Numberss.
 NATO or European Union membership is not required to do so.
 Non-NATO (or "Partner") countries can be allowed to join if recommended, vetted, and approved by AC/135.

 Countries that participate in the NATO Codification System (NCS) follow common standards and techniques to assign NATO Stock Numbers (NSNs) to items of supply in their defense inventory.
 The National Codification Bureau (NCB) within each country centrally assigns their national NSNs.
 The assignment of an NSN denotes a distinctive item of supply; to eliminate confusion, the number will never be re-used.

 NATO Stock Number

 The NATO Stock Number (NSN) system was implemented by the United States on September 30, 1974, replacing the United States' Federal Stock Number system (1949–1974).
 It was managed by the Defense Integrated Data System in 1975.

 All NSNs are uniform in composition, length, and structure.
 Each is represented by 13 characters XXXXXXXXXXXXX which is commonly formatted to highlight each functional block as XXXX-XX-XXX-XXXX.

-The NATO Stock Number has been so successful as a Global System of item cataloging that Google and other Search Engines and Global Library Systems now formally recognize the NSN Format of XXXX-XX-XXX-XXXX for a product in the same way they recognize and use the GS1, UPC and EAN Retail Barcodes.
+The NSN is also supported as a product identifier by Schema.org, which defines an nsn property for NATO Stock Numbers.

 A NSN can be divided into two functional parts: